Fixation times on directed graphs: Acknowledgements

 \section{Acknowledgements}

 We thank Brendan McKay for helpful instructions on using \texttt{nauty} and Salil Vadhan for insightful discussions about random walks on directed graphs.
-J.T. was supported by Center for Foundations of Modern Computer Science (Charles Univ.\ project UNCE/SCI/004).
+J.T. was supported by Center for Foundations of Modern Computer Science (Charles Univ.\ project UNCE/SCI/004) and by the project PRIMUS/24/SCI/012 from Charles University.